Code-Institute-Submissions/physics-code/README.md

 [Top](#contents)

   - The site uses the [Bootstrap grid system](https://getbootstrap.com/docs/4.0/layout/grid/) to effectively separate each heading division and subsequent subdivision
   - The heading box is lowered slightly from the navigation bar allowing a gap for users to see the structure.
-Inside each heading box is a rounded pale blue background containing the heading texts
+Inside each heading box is a rounded off white background containing the heading texts
-  - The boxes are separated by title boxes and followed by content boxes
+  - The containers are separated by title boxes and are always followed by content boxes.
+All content is readable by being placed on the same off white background
   - Box structure is used to separate content, highlight interactive locations and guide the user through easy to follow instructions on site usage
-  - Maps on the test yourself page are large sized and easy to manipulate as well as being clickable to see in a full screen on a new broswer tab
+  - Maps on the test yourself page are large sized and easy to manipulate, movable as well as being clickable to see in a full screen on a new broswer tab
   - The game box takes up considerably more space than the average card to allow for more random patterns for where the brake button will show
   - The contact-us page uses a large sized form that occupies two thirds of the screen with easy to follow directions
+  - Mobile users still enjoy a rule-of-thirds, however, less white space is apparent
+  - Overflow is removed from the content so users on any devices, espcially mobile, do not need to scroll left or right for the same visual experience regarless of screen size

 - #### Forms and Inputs
 [Top](#contents)

   - All forms on the page (contact us in particular) use Bootstrap's [form control](https://getbootstrap.com/docs/4.0/components/forms/)
-  - Inputs on the calculator and test yourself pages are then validated via CSS and turn a pinky red (#c66464) when an invalid input is received
+  - Inputs on the calculator and test yourself pages are validated via CSS and turn a pinky red (#c66464) when an invalid input is received
   - Inputs turn a pale white for contrast with valid inputs (#fbfaf5)
   - Inputs on the calculator page are highlighted and a tooltip presented if an invalid response is given
   - Inputs on the calculator page with invalid responses are scrolled to automatically on submit
   - All form fields on the contact us page needs to be completed before submission can occur.
-Inline text help is given when an incorrect input is completed by a user
+Inline text help is given when an incorrect input is completed by a user in one of the fields
-  - When users have calculated a scenario they are prompted to add a value to the input box but are not able to submit this until a number is presented
+  - When users have calculated a scenario on the test yourself page they are prompted to add a value to the input box but are not able to submit this until a number is presented
   - Users are prompted when an invalid input is recieved and the input box turns pinky red (#c66464) with invalid responses such as non-number input
+  - All forms are validated in HTML using browser validation and complimented with JavaScript validation written by the author

 - #### Design Strategy
 [Top](#contents)